 When you and your child's doctor have determined that your child needs to lose weight, a serious attempt to treat the problem should be undertaken.
 Here are some tips to get you started.

 - Set goals.
 Just like with adult weight loss, the weight loss goals in children should be attainable, allowing for normal growth.
-The goals should initially be small, so that the child doesn't become discouraged or overwhelmed.
-A five to 10 pound weight loss is a reasonable first goal -- about 1 to 4 pounds per month.
+The goals should be small weight loss so that the child doesn't become discouraged or overwhelmed.
+A 5- to10-pound weight loss is a reasonable first goal -- about 1 to 4 pounds per month.
 Some doctors focus less on losing weight than on not gaining more so that weight catches up with expected height gains.

 - Food diary.
 Work with your child to keep a food diary.
 This should include not just the type and quantity of food eaten, but where it was eaten, and who else was present.
 The diary is not meant to help calculate calories eaten.
 Rather, it is useful in determining eating patterns and problem foods.